epsilonxe/macos-python-pratical-guide/README.md

 # Ultimate Basic Python Course
-Department of Mathematics and Computer Science Rajamangala University of Technology Thanyaburi
+Department of Mathematics and Computer Science, Rajamangala University of Technology Thanyaburi